 - In a small saucepan, combine pumpkin puree, spices, salt,sugar and half and half.
 Stir well and simmer on low for about 6 minutes.

-- Turn heat off, take it out of heat and let it cool down for 10 minutes.
+- Turn heat off, take it off heat and let it cool down for 10 minutes.

 - In your blender, combine puree mix with eggs, egg yolk and the flour, mix well until the whole mixture is smooth.